While there is no right answer to this question, here's an infographic to illustrate this slightly complex topic.

 On the other hand, wearing opaque stockings with open-toe shoes is acceptable.
 Opaque stockings cover your toes and therefore you do not need to worry about looking silly.

-Additionally, we asked three professional stylists to provide insight on this fabulous topic: Meet Ginger Burr (Founder of Total Image Consultant, and author of That's So You!), Diana Moore, Stylist extraordinaire of Worth New York, and Tricia Cromwell, Founder of Trust In Tricia.
+Additionally, we asked three professional stylists to provide insight on this fabulous topic: Meet Ginger Burr (Founder of Total Image Consultant, and author of That's So You!), Diana Moore, Stylist extraordinaire of Worth New York, Tricia Cromwell, Founder of Trust In Tricia, and Susan Kanoff, stylists and owner of The Midlife Fashionista.

 |According to Ginger Burr:|